What is the Eternal Nature of God the Father? Explained

 The eternal nature of God the Father is a fundamental doctrine of Christianity.
 It is the belief that God has always existed, and will always exist, without beginning or end.
 This concept is central to our understanding of God’s power and sovereignty, and it is the foundation of our faith.

 In the Bible, we see evidence of God’s eternal nature in many places.
 In Psalm 90:2, for example, it says, “Before the mountains were brought forth, or ever You had formed the earth and the world, even from everlasting to everlasting, You are God.”
-This verse makes it clear that God has always been, and always will be, the same eternal being.

 As Christians, we believe that God is not just eternal, but also a loving Father.
 This is seen in John 3:16, which says, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
-This verse shows us that God’s love for us is also eternal, and that He desires to have a relationship with us that lasts forever.

 The Eternal Nature of God the Father